DurableDrupal/durabledrupallean/manuscript/C1-first-lean-durable-drupal-distro-project.md

 So in this chapter we ran with the DurableDrupalDistro, built and delivered our project and installed in on our maintenance stack.
 After which we complied with the solemn retrospective and reviewed our list of lessons learned.

-TODO not so gushy, but should be emotional, yes; we need to prepare for the question of how the distro is related to the process... could it have the process incorporated into it?
 For the rest of the book, we are going to drill down into a more detailed view of the building, delivery and ongoing validation (the new maintenance) of the Literary Workshop and how the current maturity and richness of the Drupal 7 distro eco-system used in conjunction with an evolving distro and process can streamline our work.
+So on to Chapter 2, where we'll get to experience the Kickoff session up close.